acenet-arc/cloud_from_a_to_z/_episodes/15-day2-create-a-wordpress-site.md

 ~~~
 {: .output}

 Like most open source software available via the Internet, the file name (`latest.tar.gz`) ends with a `.tar.gz` extension.
-This means that this is a TAR (short for Tape Archiving) package that has been compressed using the GNU zip utility.
-To decompress and unpackage the file contents, we will use the following command:
+This means that this is a **TAR** (short for Tape Archiving) package that has been compressed using the **GNU zip** utility.
+To decompress and extract the file contents, we will use the following command:

 ~~~
 $ tar xzvf latest.tar.gz
 ~~~
 {: .bash}

+The required command-line arguments listed above are as follows:

+- `x`: extract the package contents
+- `z`: decompress the file using **GNU zip**
+- `v`: be verbose - show me all of the file paths
+- `f`: extract from a specified file (`latest.tar.gz`)

+If you engage is any subsequent Linux systems administration during the remainder of your lifetime, you will uses the `tar` command a lot.

 The output should look something like this: